-As an online marketer, you spend a lot of time and effort writing emails.
+As an online marketer, I spend a lot of time and effort writing emails.

 You email your list, you email your customers, you email affiliates, you email potential JV partners, the list goes on and on.
 In short, a big part of your online marketing efforts is writing emails.